-3P - Station 3P is located at the W. Veterans Blvd. crossing.
-As with Stations 1P and 2P, the 2011 minimum, maximum, average, and median turbidity values at Station 3P were greater than those observed in 2010.
-Construction and development sites that potentially contributed to elevated turbidity at this station during the 2011 calendar year were the Lake Street Construction and Debris Landfill (Lee County MS4), lot construction in Longleaf Crossing Subdivision, and any sites contributing to Stations 1P, 2P, 5P, 6P, and 7P.

-4P - Station 4P is the furthest downstream monitoring location on Parkerson Mill Creek main stem and is located at the CR 10/Sandhill Rd. crossing.
-As with Stations 1P, 2P, and 3P, the 2011 minimum, maximum, average, and median turbidity values at Station 4P were greater than those observed in 2010.
-Construction and development sites most closely associated with this station during the 2010 calendar year were the West Pace development and any sites contributing to Stations 1P-3P and 5P-7P.

-5P - Station 5P is located just downstream of Station 1P, at the Shug Jordan Parkway Crossing.
-As with Station 1P, the 2011 minimum, maximum, average, and median turbidity values at Station 5P were greater than those observed in 2010.
-Construction and development sites most closely associated with this station during the 2011 calendar year were only those also contributing to Station 1P.

-6P - Station 6P is located on an UT near the intersection of Wire and Webster Roads.
-The 2011 maximum, average, and median turbidity values observed at Station 6P were only slightly greater than those observed in 2010.
-There was no active construction or development activity upstream of Station 6P during the 2011 calendar year.

-7P - Station 7P is located downstream of Station 6P at the western most crossing on W. Longleaf Drive.
-The 2011 maximum, average, and median turbidity values observed at Station 7P were only slightly greater than those observed in 2010.
-Construction and development sites most closely associated with this station during the 2011 calendar year were the Madison Park Subdivision (stabilized) and anything contributing to 6P.
+- 3P Station 3P is located at the W. Veterans Boulevard crossing.
+Annual turbidity results at 3P indicated a median value of 7.15 NTU for the 2012 monitoring year.
+This is a 0.05 NTU increase from the 2011 monitoring year median and a 2.20 NTU increase from the 2010 monitoring year.
+Construction and development sites that potentially contributed to elevated turbidity at this station during the 2012 calendar year were the Lake Street Construction and Debris Landfill (Lee County MS4) and any sites contributing to Stations 1P, 2P, 5P, 6P, and 7P. - 4P Station 4P is the furthest downstream monitoring location on Parkerson Mill Creek main stem and is located at the CR 10/Sandhill Road crossing.
+Annual turbidity results at 4P indicated a median value of 8.15 NTU for the 2012 monitoring year.
+This is a 0.45 NTU increase from the 2011 monitoring year median and a 2.70 NTU increase from the 2010 monitoring year.
+Construction and development sites most closely associated with this station during the 2012 calendar year were the West Pace development and any sites contributing to Stations 1P-3P and 5P-7P. - 5P Station 5P is located just downstream of Station 1P, at the Shug Jordan Parkway crossing.
+Annual turbidity results at 5P indicated a median value of 8.89 NTU for the 2012 monitoring year.
+This is a 0.11 NTU decrease from the 2011 monitoring year median and a 4.29 NTU increase from the 2010 monitoring year.
+Construction and development sites most closely associated with this station during the 2012 calendar year were only those also contributing to Station 1P. - 6P Station 6P is located on an UT near the intersection of Wire Road and Webster Road.
+Annual turbidity results at 6P indicated a median value of 5.40 NTU for the 2012 monitoring year.
+This is a 0.20 NTU decrease from the 2011 monitoring year median and a 0.60 NTU increase from the 2010 monitoring year.
+Construction and development most closely associated with this station during the 2012 calendar year was the CNJ industrial expansion. - 7P Station 7P is located downstream of Station 6P at the western most crossing on W. Longleaf Drive.
+Annual turbidity results at 7P indicated a median value of 6.64 NTU for the 2012 monitoring year.
+This is a 2.61 NTU decrease from the 2011 monitoring year median and a 0.84 NTU increase from the 2010 monitoring year.
+Construction and development sites most closely associated with this station during the 2012 calendar year were the Madison Park Subdivision (stabilized) and anything contributing to 6P.

-Graph of Parkerson Mill Creek Turbidity Data for 2010-2011
+Graph of Parkerson Mill Creek Turbidity Data for 2011-2012